MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/how-to-use-a-custom-web-part-with-oracle-e-business-suite.md

 -   Create an application definition file for the Oracle E-Business Suite artifacts using the Business Data Catalog in Microsoft Office SharePoint Server.
 For more information, see [Step 2: Create an application definition file for the Oracle E-Business Suite artifacts](../../adapters-and-accelerators/adapter-oracle-ebs/step-2-create-an-application-definition-file-for-the-oracle-ebs-artifacts.md) in [Tutorial: Present data from Oracle E-Business Suite on a SharePoint Site](Tutorial:%20Present%20data%20from%20Oracle%20E-Business%20Suite%20on%20a%20SharePoint%20Site.md).

 ##  <a name="Create_a_Custom_Web_Part"></a> Step 1: Create a custom Web Part
- To create a custom Web Part using Visual Studio, do the following:

-1. StartVisual Studio, and then create a project.
+1. Start Visual Studio, and then create a project.

 2. In the **New Project** dialog box, from the **Project types** pane, select **Visual C#**.
 From the **Templates** pane, select **Class Library**.